 Now, I don’t know about you, but when I think of pulling together forty different people (spread out over fifteen centuries, on three different continents, who speak three different languages) and having them write sixty-six different documents regarding life’s most controversial questions—I’m thinking we are going to have some serious problems.
 That book is a going to be a confusing and difficult read!

-As far as persons are concerned, external sources verify that 50 persons mentioned in the Old Testament and 30 persons written about in the New Testament were actual historical figures (see list of names and sources on p.
+As far as persons are concerned, external sources verify that more than 50 persons mentioned in the Old Testament and 30 persons written about in the New Testament were actual historical figures (see list of names and sources on p.
 270 in I Don’t Have Enough Faith To Be An Atheist by Norman Geisler and Frank Turek).
-Because of engravings and statues, we even know what 18 (12 from the OT and 6 from the NT) of them looked like!
+Because of engravings and statues, we even know what 18 of them looked like (12 from the Old Testament and 6 from the New Testament)!
+So, we are not reading about mythological characters when we read the Bible.
+We’re reading about real people.

 “At this time there was a wise man who was called Jesus.
 And his conduct was good, and (he) was known to be virtuous.
 And many people from among the Jews and the other nations became his disciples.
 Pilate condemned him to be crucified to die.
 And those who had become his disciples did not abandon his discipleship.
 They reported that he had appeared to them three days after his crucifixion and that he was alive..."
 (Antiquities of the Jews, 18:63-64, from a surviving manuscript in Arabic)